F. E. Olds: History

 Frank Ellsworth (F.E.)
-Olds was born in Medina, New York in 1861.
-He was named for the Civil War hero Frank Ellsworth of the Ellsworth Zouaves.
+Olds was born in Medina, New York, in 1861.
+He was named for the Civil War hero Elmer E. Ellsworth of the Ellsworth Zouaves.
 While a child his family moved to Toledo, Ohio.
 After finishing high school, F.E. went to Elkhart, Indiana to work for C.G.
 Conn and learned the brass instrument making business.
 In 1885, he moved to Los Angeles, California.
 An amateur trombone player and entrepreneur, he first set up a shop to build bicycles, which was the only one in Los Angeles at the time.
 By 1886, he had established the first electroplating shop in Southern California, doing silver plating with H. T. Hazard, establishing the Los Angeles Tool Works by 1887.
 1886 also marked the arrival in Los Angeles of F.E.'s future bride, Helen Daisy Birdsall.
 In 1901, he was a machinist with the Locomobile Company of the Pacific, branching out from bicycles to automobiles.

 All along experimenting with trombone design, he was repairing band instruments full-time by 1910.
 This early work was done in a small workshop behind his house, which was just south of downtown Los Angeles.
 It was probably about this time that he first offered his new trombones for sale.
 Implementing new ideas patented in 1912 (some of these are incorporated in trombones today), Olds started producing quality trombones on a small scale.
 From the earliest years, he was offering a variety of bore sizes (.485" and dual bores from .494"/.509" to .509"/.535") and bell diameters from 6" to 9 ½".
 Model designations were Solo, Small Medium, Medium, Large Medium, Large and Symphony, which did not indicate a particular bore and bell combination, but a relative size.
 Most Olds trombones were made to order at this time.
 These new trombones apparently met with success quickly, and with the help of Earl Strickler and Earl Williams, Olds expanded production to about 200 a year and moved into a large facility by the early 1920s.

 Reginald Birdsall (R.B.)
 Olds (b.
 September 11, 1899) came to work with his father in 1920, having served in the U.S. Navy during World War I. With R.B.'s enthusiasm, Olds published their first catalogue in 1925 and introduced new models shortly after.
 It was about 1924 that Olds started making mouthpieces with ivory rim and cup and the trademark "Golden Bear" playing the trombone was first engraved on the bells.
 R.B. was most likely responsible for using the slogan: "It's a Bear", and otherwise modernizing the image of the company and its products.
 Also, during these years, they were working on trumpet design, finally tooling up for its production by 1928.